 The area around Kumara was overlooked in the 1860s gold rushes, but in 1876 coarse gold was found in glacial gravels, leading to the West Coast’s last major gold rush.
 There was considerable overburden (a gravel layer above the gold), so hydraulic sluicing was the only feasible way to recover the gold.
 In the next 20 years huge water races and sludge channels were constructed, and much of the country behind Kumara (including the adjacent settlement of Dillmanstown) was sluiced away into the Taramakau River.
 Mining declined in the late 1890s, but dredging continued in the Taramakau valley until the 1960s.

 The Kumara Racing Club held its first meeting in 1887.
-In the early 2000s its annual meeting on the second Saturday in January is the largest event in the town, with many of the traditional features of country races that have disappeared from larger clubs.
+In the 2010s its annual meeting on the second Saturday in January is the largest event in the town, with many of the traditional features of country races that have disappeared from larger clubs.

 Kumara Junction is 7 km north-west, at the intersection of State Highway 6 with State Highway 73.
 It is close to the start of the annual Coast to Coast race, held in early February, which crosses the South Island, and includes cycling, mountain running and kayaking.